 This is at least the third time RTC under its affordable housing program has sold apartment units to a nonprofit organization dedicated to integrated living for the disabled with the nondisabled.
 In 1991-1992, with the help of the Robert Johnson Wood Foundation, the Austin (TX) Travis County Mental Health and Mental Retardation Center bought two RTC multifamily properties totaling 46 units and a duplex for \$-16-1.000 to provide integrated living for the mentally ill.
-In 1991, the Atlantis Community in Denver, (30, purchased the 34 unit New Heattapy, apartments, spending \$400,000 to retrofit and rehab the building for disabled tenants.
+In 1991, the Atlantis Community in Denver, (°0), purchased the 31 unit New Hentings apartments, spending \$400,000 to retrofit and rehab the building for disabled tenants.

-Rarin' to go: Peter Smith, president of the Northwest Independent Living Group, Inc., in front of the Palatine, IL, complex where his nonprofit bought six RTC units for disabled tenants.
+Rarin' to 30: Peter Smith, president of the Northwest Independent Living Group, Inc., in front of the Palatine, IL, complex where his nonprofit bought six RTC units for disabled tenants.